jfkominsky/PyHab/README.md

 <p>I felt that it was time for an update, so I built a script that runs in PsychoPy (freely available from <a href="http://psychopy.org">psychopy.org</a>) that can both replace older looking-time coding software with something open-source, and also control stimulus presentation directly.</p>
 <h2>Important notes</h2>
 <ul>
 <li>PyHab is not a stand-alone program.
 It is a script that runs in PsychoPy.
 You will need to install PsychoPy.
-The latest stable version, as of this writing, is 2020.1.3</li>
+The latest stable version can be found at <a href="https://www.psychopy.org/download.html">psychopy.org/download.html</a></li>
-<li>PyHab has a rudimentary graphical interface for building new studies, but you will still need to open the program initially in PsychoPy's coder view. <b>Read the manual before your begin!</b></li>
+<li>PyHab has a graphical interface for building new studies, but you will still need to open the program initially in PsychoPy's coder view. <b>Read the manual before your begin!</b></li>
 <li>PyHab is still very much in development!
 Don't be shy about contacting me for feature requests.
 It is now much more flexible than it was, but there are still some designs it cannot produce I'm sure, and I would love to hear about them.</li>
 <li>If you do use PyHab for a study that you then submit for publication, please cite <b>both PsychoPy and PyHab</b>.
 PyHab relies very heavily on PsychoPy (but is not directly affiliated with or developed by the makers of PsychoPy), so credit is due as much to them as it is to me.</li>
 <li><a href="https://groups.google.com/forum/#!forum/pyhab-announcements">Please join the Pyhab announcements mailing list for news about updates and important technical information</a></li>